SandyTzns/Hrnet/README.md

 18/06

-- The form and the table should be on 2 different pages, do the routes to go from form to table
+- The form and the table should be on 2 different pages, do the routes to go from form to table - DONE

+* Completed BasicTable pages (added h1, sorting selct and input, link to home, css) - DONE

+19/06

+- Configuration Redux

 Liste de tasks à faire :

+What I really want to do : \*\* alert form submitted

+- save info to Redux when submitted form \*\*

+* finish tuto for Table
-- do you need mockup data OR do you create the table yourself based on the forms submitted?
+* do you need mockup data OR do you create the table yourself based on the forms submitted?
-- do the submitted forms complete the table?
+* do the submitted forms complete the table?
-- FORM -
+* FORM -
   no placeholder for input date and select
-- link for View current employee
+* link for View current employee
-- config REDUX
+* config REDUX
-- learn more about plugins and react plugins
+* learn more about plugins and react plugins
-- find 3 react plugins
+* find 3 react plugins
-- CSS the app (if you want !
+* CSS the app (if you want !
 Not necessary)